Installation manual

 Description

 The location where M3U playlists are provided.
-This is optional and defaults to audio/playlist.

 Verify if AURA Web is running